 What Do Tennessee Gambling Laws Say About Online Gambling?

-Tennessee gambling laws do not specifically address the issue of online casino, poker, or sports gambling.
+Tennessee gambling laws do not specifically address the issue of online casino gambling or poker.
 Without legislation authorizing any state-regulated or licensed domestic online gambling operations, accessing state-based gambling sites is considered illegal for participants and operators.
 It wasn’t until 2019 that Tennessee finally passed online sports betting laws to allow state-regulated sports betting.

-While TN residents wait for domestic online sportsbooks, multiple licensed offshore online sports betting sites, casinos, poker rooms, and bingo halls which accept players from Tennessee.
+While TN residents wait for domestic online sportsbooks, multiple licensed offshore online sports betting sites, casinos, poker rooms, and bingo halls already accept players from Tennessee.
 These sites are considered legal in the eyes of the state and Federal government due to their licensing, regulation, and operating location outside of the United States.
 The state of Tennessee and the Federal government have not written any laws which specify prohibitions against participating in licensed offshore online gambling thus allowing their access and use.

 Do Tennessee Poker Gambling Laws Allow Poker Games With Tennessee Borders?